-For everyone who loves barbecue, there is nothing like the flavor of a smoked pork butt, it is one my favourites however I think kids almost love it more.
+For everyone who loves barbecue, there is nothing like the flavor of a smoked pork butt, it's definitely one my favorites.
+Sometimes I think my kids almost love mine more than they love me!

 Even though it is known as pork butt, this cut of meat doesn’t come from the rear of the pig, but from the shoulder.
 Also known as Boston butt, it is the thickest section of the upper shoulder, and it has more marbling, and it usually contains the shoulder blade.
 This is a slightly tougher cut of pork, so it is perfect for braising, stewing or smoking.
 Just a few hours cooking low and slow, and you will get a delicious and caramelized pork.

-Before starting your smoking your pork butt, you have to have some tools and ingredients at hand
+Before starting to smoking your pork butt, you have to have some tools and ingredients at hand:

 - A smoker, you can use a charcoal, gas, pellet, however, electric smokers are our top pick for this cut of meat.